Savoia-Marchetti SM.84: Operational history

 4° Gruppo suffered more losses on 4 July 1942, when three SM.84s flew back to Malta to bomb the Luqa airport.
 The Italian trimotors were escorted by numerous Messerschmitt Bf 109s, Macchi C.202s and Reggiane Re.2001s.
-But, diving out of the sun and from a superior height, the Spitfires of the No. 249 Squadron RAF managed to infiltrate the dense escort of the Axis fighters and to hit hard the Savoia-Marchettis (again, exchanged for CANT Z.1007), claiming all three shot down.
+Diving out of the sun and from a superior height, Spitfires of the No. 249 Squadron RAF managed to infiltrate the dense escort of the Axis fighters and to hit hard the Savoia-Marchettis (again, exchanged for CANT Z.1007), claiming all three shot down.
 During that sortie, 4° Gruppo suffered two losses: a SM.84 crashed offshore, possibly the one piloted by Tenente Raffaele Notari, from 15a Squadriglia.
 A second Savoia-Marchetti, piloted by Sergente Maggiore Romolo Cristiani, of the 14a Squadriglia, crashed on Ta' Garda.
 The third SM.84, although it had been repeatedly hit, managed to fly back to Sicily.

 During Operation Pedestal in August 1942, 10 SM.84s used special Motobomba circling torpedoes to attack the convoy, losing two aircraft to enemy fighters.
 Aircraft of 32° and 36° Wing also attacked the convoy.
 The heavy German and Italian attacks, including those by SM.82s resulting in only five of the fourteen ships of the convoy reaching Malta, however their supplies were fundamental to saving the garrison, after the almost total failure of the previous operation.

 While other groups were still receiving the aircraft, 36° and 7° Wing had stopped flying it by October 1942, while 32° went in action against North African targets.
 It lost 20 aircraft and returned in Apulia to regroup in December 1942.
-Soon 38° Gr had the new SM.84 Bis (early 1943), this last version was delivered to 8° Stormo (27° and 28° Gruppos).
+Soon 38° Gr had the new SM.84bis (early 1943), this last version was delivered to 8° Stormo (27° and 28° Gruppos).
 The decline had already started.
 The use of the aircraft with 8° Stormo to resupply troops in North Africa was a failure: despite having a far higher speed than the SM.82, the useful payload of the SM.84 was too small.
-The aircraft was gradually phased out, replaced by the Cant Z.1007, and even the SM.79.
+The aircraft was gradually phased out, replaced by the CANT Z.1007bis, and even the SM.79.
 By 10 July 1943 43° Wing, flying from Gioia del Colle, in Apulia, was the only unit still flying the SM.84.